petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 ## Types of Client Extensions

-Client extensions integrate with [Liferay Workspace](./tooling/liferay-workspace/what-is-liferay-workspace.md), so that you can use the available tools there to quickly develop and deploy them.
+You use [Liferay Workspace](./tooling/liferay-workspace/what-is-liferay-workspace.md) to develop and deploy Client extensions.
 Client extensions communicate with Liferay via [headless APIs](../headless-delivery/using-liferay-as-a-headless-platform.md).

 Client extensions can be categorized as